GuilhermeKotchergenko/data_exploration_hcc/README.md

 ## Project Structure

-- `Checkpoint1.ipynb`: Jupyter notebook containing the code for the project.
+- `final_hcc.ipynb`: Jupyter notebook containing the code for the project.
 - `hcc_dataset.csv`: Dataset used for the project.

 ## Usage